civisanalytics/civis-python/docs/source/ml.rst

 ----------------

 By default, CivisML uses its latest version in production.
-Under special circumstances, if you would like a specific version (e.g., an older version), :class:`~civis.ml.ModelPipeline` (both its constructor and the class method :meth:`civis.ml.ModelPipeline.register_pretrained_model`) has the optional parameter ``civisml_version`` that accepts a string, e.g., ``'v2.3'``
+If you would like a specific version
+(e.g., for a production pipeline where pinning the CivisML version is desirable), :class:`~civis.ml.ModelPipeline` (both its constructor and the class method :meth:`civis.ml.ModelPipeline.register_pretrained_model`) has the optional parameter ``civisml_version`` that accepts a string, e.g., ``'v2.3'``